Welcome and thank you for your membership consideration for United Community of Homeschoolers Unlimited!!

 2014-2015 school year will be our first year providing services for the homeschool community at such affordable pricing!
 I see my services to the homeschool community as a ‘labor of love’ and I look forward to the opportunity to serve you and your family along your homeschooling journey under Option 3- Section 59.65.47.

-When will my membership cards be mailed out to me?
+When will my membership cards be emailed out to me?

 What is the registration period to become a member of UCHU-AA?